Data harvester and search API for finding (open access) higher education "products" like: learning materials and research output.

 invoke db.setup

-invoke hrv.load-data localhost -a products -s production
+invoke hrv.load-data localhost -a files -s development

-invoke hrv.load-data localhost -a files -s production
+invoke hrv.load-data localhost -a products -s development

 The setup Postgres command will have created a superuser called supersurf.
 On localhost the password is "qwerty".
 For AWS environments you can find the admin password under the Django secrets in the Secret Manager.
+The secret value is named admin_password.
+You can copy it for each environment to your own password manager.
+The superuser is unavailable on production.
+A personal user will be given to you by SURF.

 The local setup is made in such a way that you can run the components of the project inside and outside of containers.
 External services like the database always run in containers.
 Make sure that you're using a terminal that you won't be using for anything else, as any containers will print their output to the terminal.
 Similar to how the Django developer server prints to the terminal.